-Big Air Package can be experienced from the outside and inside.
-It nearly spans the distance from wall to wall of the Gasometer, leaving only a small passage to walk around the sculpture.
-Airlocks allow visitors to enter the package, which is self-supporting and kept upright by two air fans creating a constant pressure of 27 pascal (0.27 millibar).
+Big Air Package could be experienced from the outside and inside.
+It nearly spanned the distance from wall to wall of the Gasometer, leaving only a small passage to walk around the sculpture.
+Airlocks allowed visitors to enter the package, which was self-supporting and kept upright by two air fans creating a constant pressure of 27 pascal (0.27 millibar).

 Christo and Jeanne-Claude created their first sculpture involving air in 1966.
 The artists’ last air package was erected at documenta IV in Kassel in 1968.
 It stood 85 meters (280 feet) tall, with a diameter of 10 meters (32.8 feet) and a volume of 5,600 cubic meters (198,000 cubic feet).

-Big Air Package is the largest ever inflated envelope without a skeleton.
-Illuminated through the skylights of the Gasometer, the work of art is a cathedral of air, creating a diffused light throughout the interior, muffling the usual sounds and thus generating an atmosphere of silence and tranquility.
+Big Air Package was the largest ever inflated envelope without a skeleton.
+Illuminated through the skylights of the Gasometer, the work of art was a cathedral of air, creating a diffused light throughout the interior, muffling the usual sounds and thus generating an atmosphere of silence and tranquility.